 The Anderson Family

 Current Status of Lawsuit: The Beacon Center won in Circuit Court, with the judge ruling that Metro Nashville’s law was too vague, which invalidated the law.
-The city has appealed the ruling, and the case is now pending a hearing on that appeal.
+The case is final.

 P.J. and Rachel Anderson are a young couple with two children living in Germantown, a growing neighborhood just north of downtown Nashville.
 He’s a professional Christian singer-songwriter who is often on the road.
 She’s a graphic designer, and since she can work from virtually anywhere, Rachel and the kids try to travel with P.J. as often as they can.
 While they travel, P.J. and Rachel use a service called Airbnb as a means to supplement their income.
 It’s changed everything for their family.